->'''Wolsey:''' Now, explain how you, as a councillor of England, can obstruct these measures for the sake of your own private conscience.\\

 * BadGuysDoTheDirtyWork: Cromwell is Henry's agent, and does most of the "diagreeable tasks" in the play.
 Notably the King himself doesn't order Norfolk to join the conspiracy against More, he has Cromwell do it for him instead.

 * BeingGoodSucks: It's a major theme; Thomas More remarks that vice often brings greater rewards than virtue, so we must expend ''extra'' effort to be good.

 * BreakHisHeartToSaveHim: Norfolk has been ordered by the King through his proxy Cromwell to join the conspiracy against More.
 Norfolk, not wanting to do it, tells More all about it, in friendship.
 More goads Norfolk into ending their friendship with a heated argument in order to spare him the conflict of having to choose between their friendship and his duty to the King.
 Even then he only half-suceeds, Norfolk implores More to take the Oath like him for fellowship.

 * BreakingTheFourthWall: The Common Man addresses the audience directly.

 * TheCaligula: Henry VIII by the play's end.
-He will not tolerate any criticism about Anne or his seperation from Rome.
-Any poor fool who does speak his mind will be charged with treason and have their head caught off.
+He will not tolerate any criticism about Anne or his separation from Rome.
+Any poor fool who does speak his mind will be charged with treason and have their head cut off.